 The calculation of the final DELE exam result for levels A1 to B2 – whether you passed or failed – is different from the system used for the top level of the examen DELE, which is level C. In turn, the system used for C1 differs from that for the “mastery” level, C2.
 Nonetheless, all the levels have in common that the DELE diploma certifies practical ability to actually communicate fluently, correctly and coherently in Spanish (and not merely possessing abstract knowledge of Spanish).
 The four areas of communicative competency that gets tested, and which must therefore be developed in your DELE exam preparation, are reading and listening comprehension, as well as proficiency at expression and interaction, both orally and in writing.

-Here is the scheme of combination plus the required minima, for DELE levels A1 to B2:
+Here is the scheme of aggregation plus the required minima, for DELE levels A1 to B2: